sknadig/sknadig.dev/_pages/home.md

     <img src="/assets/images/cycling.jpg" alt="Shreekantha Nadig" width="800">
 </center>

-- Build stuff that interest me
+- Build stuff that interests me
 <center>
     <img src="/assets/images/electronics.jpg" alt="Shreekantha Nadig" width="800">
 </center>

-- Conteplate upon the nature of existence and consciousness.
+- Contemplate upon the nature of existence and consciousness.
 Talk to me about it from all perspectives - materialistic, advaitic, dvaitic, etc. "अथातो ब्रह्म जिज्ञासा" (Athāto brahma jijñāsā - **Now** is the time to inquire about the Absolute Truth).

 **This is me in 2022:**